Mohzis1/AirBnB_clone_v2/README.md

     * show - Shows an object based on class and UUID

-	* destroy - Destroys an object based on class and UUID

 * update - Updates existing attributes an object based on class name and UUID
+*
+	* destroy - Destroys object based on class and UUID

 <br>
 <br>